ippocra/ippocra.github.io/_pages/en/business.md

   - image_path: /assets/images/green_bigger_rectangular_with_white_ippo_inside.png
     title: <span id="your-customers">Ippocra experience for your customers</span>
     excerpt: 'Differentiate yor service, providing to your customers to have the Ippocra experience!
-Via our Ippo plan, anyone can create a free plan, and import the documents shared via the secret link.
+Via our Ippo plan, anyone can create a free plan, and import the documents shared via the ippolink.
 You bring the peace of mind to them, and they will come back to re-use your services, thanks to be able to have all neatly organized and easily searchable.'